Hayward Gallery: Description

 The Hayward Gallery was built by Higgs and Hill and opened on 9 July 1968.
 Its massing and extensive use of exposed concrete construction are features typical of Brutalist architecture.
 The initial concept was designed, with the Queen Elizabeth Hall and Purcell Room, as an addition to the Southbank Centre arts complex by team leader Norman Engleback, assisted by John Attenborough, Ron Herron and Warren Chalk, two members of the later founded group Archigram, of the Department of Architecture and Civic Design of the Greater London Council.
 Warren Chalk then developed the site plan and connective first floor walkways, while Ron Herron worked on the acoustics for the Queen Elizabeth Hall.
 Alan Waterhouse, then Dennis Crompton, worked on the designs for the Hayward.
-The building is named after Sir Isaac Hayward, a former leader of the London County Council, the GLC's predecessor.
-Joanna Drew was the founding director; Ralph Rugoff has been director since 2006.
+The building is named after Sir Isaac Hayward, a former leader of the London County Council, the GLC's predecessor..Joanna Drew was the founding director; Ralph Rugoff served as director from 2006 until 2026, when he was succeeded by Sally Tallant.